Search News Posts

 You’ll also receive multiple forms if you made distributions from multiple HSAs during the prior year (if you owned multiple HSAs, switched HSA providers mid-year, or inherited another person’s HSA).

 Each year, HSA providers are required to send a copy of Form 5498-SA to all HSA accountholders (unless the accountholder took all the funds out of their HSA that year and didn’t make any contributions).

-Form 5498-SA is sent out by the beginning of June.
+Form 5498-SA is sent out at the end of August (for 2020 only, typically the form is sent out at the beginning of June).
 It doesn’t need to be filed with your taxes; it’s provided for informational purposes.
 We recommend comparing it against your tax return and keeping it for your records.